jamercee/signet/README.md

 python to your users and customers.

 Signet creates a custom python loader which you deliver with your script.
-On each invocation, the loader it will verify no tampering has ocurred before it runs the python script.
+On each invocation, the loader will verify no tampering has ocurred before it runs the python script.

 Users have the confidence of knowing their scripts are safe and yet